4D32S5Y7Y3/freebsd-minecraft-dependencies/README.md

 # freebsd-minecraft-dependencies

-Includes both Minecraft Server and Minecraft Client
+Includes both Minecraft Server and Minecraft Client (from FreeBSD ports)

+This might not be updated